 | 10-year CVD risk reduction | 2.4% | 1.4% |

-Tirzepatide showed better GI tolerability despite producing greater weight loss.
-The GI-related discontinuation rate of 2.7% versus 5.6% is clinically meaningful.
-Fewer patients abandoned tirzepatide because of GI symptoms, even though it produced 47% more weight loss than semaglutide.
+Tirzepatide showed better GI tolerability despite producing 47% more weight loss than semaglutide.
+The GI-related discontinuation rate of 2.7% versus 5.6% is clinically meaningful: fewer patients abandoned tirzepatide because of GI symptoms.

 The dual GIP/GLP-1 mechanism may explain this tolerability advantage.
-GIP receptor activation modulates the nausea pathway differently than GLP-1 alone, potentially buffering the intensity of GI symptoms.
+GIP receptor activation may modulate the nausea pathway differently than GLP-1 alone, potentially buffering the intensity of GI symptoms while enhancing weight loss efficacy.

 How to Minimize Long-Term Side Effects